Fellows of King’s College

 - He received a Medal (OAM) in the General Division for service to the veterinary profession, particularly as an educator, mentor and administrator in 2003.

-- Trevor has been Academic Consultant to King’s College since 1999 and is one of the few men to have been awarded the King’s jacket for distinguished service to the College.
+- Trevor was appointed Academic Consultant to King’s College in 1999 and retired in 2019.
+He is one of the few men to have been awarded the King’s jacket for distinguished service to the College.
 He is much loved, respected and admired by all Kingsmen who have known him and know him today.
 In 2009, Council elected him to serve on the Board of Fellows.

 Rev Ray Herrmann – King’s College 1972 – 1973